There’s a universal truth that resonates with tech job candidates: the process seems to take forever.

 The potential employer will take care of your travel needs if travel is required.

 This stage is the most involved and usually is at the end of the hiring pipeline.
-While on-site, look to get a sense of the work environment and how happy the employees are.
+While on-site, look to understand the work environment and the employees’ happiness.
 Remember, you are interviewing the employer as much as you are being interviewed.

-Hiring managers will then reach out to your recruiter to check on your references, so make sure your references are current and are aware of your interest in the position.
-The last thing you want is a reference to be caught off-guard when contacted at you looking for a new role.
+Hiring managers will then contact your recruiter to check on your references, so make sure your references are current and are aware of your interest in the position.
+The last thing you want is a reference to be caught off-guard when contacting you looking for a new role.

 Make the Offer for the Right Candidate